lindsey-fullstackdev/lindsey-fullstackdev/README.md

 - 🌱 I’m currently learning **Full Stack Web Development**, **React**, **Node.js**, and exploring **Artificial Intelligence algorithms**.

-- ⚡ Fun fact: **I’ve earned three degrees** in **Health Sciences**, **Psychology**, and now **Computer Science**.
+- ⚡ Fun fact: **I love building and designing things** with a diverse education in various academic fields such as **Health Sciences**, **Psychology**, and now **Computer Science** I have finally found what I am passionate about.
 It’s been a unique journey of learning how different disciplines approach problem-solving, giving me a diverse and holistic perspective on tackling complex challenges in tech.

 <h3 align="left">Connect with me:</h3>
 <p align="left">